These simple upgrades will turn your living room into a movie theater

 Praxinoscope Animation Spinner

-Inspired by the praxinoscope devices of yore, this functional decorative adds fanfare and whimsy to your living room.
+Inspired by the praxinoscope devices of yore, this functional decorative piece adds fanfare and whimsy to your living room.

-FLIKR Fire Personal Fireplace
+Flikr Fire Personal Fireplace

 This indoor-outdoor personal fireplace runs on isopropyl alcohol to provide a cozy, clean-burning flame for ambiance or roasting marshmallows.